mwhapples/BrailleBlaster-NG-docs/manual.md

 Editor, whether it is simply correcting a typo or adding columns and rows, as the text cannot be edited in the Print View.
 To use the Table Editor, the cursor must be placed inside text designated as a table.
-Otherwise, BrailleBlaster generates the error message "Cursor is not on table."
+Otherwise, BrailleBlaster generates the error message “Cursor is not on table.”
 Some of the features can be used for any table, while others are specific to each table type.

 ##### Adding or Removing Emphasis